Boosting biodiversity on land

 Native prairies are a major habitat for pollinating species, including bees, monarch butterflies, and birds.
 By setting aside areas for tallgrass, we can boost the biodiversity and ecological health of Texas’ ecosystems.

 Playas are natural wetlands that collect rainwater and create temporary lakes.
-They sustain a diverse range of native animals and vegetation, and supply local communities with water.
-We’re restoring 500 acres of this freshwater ecosystem, keeping it healthy, functional, and resilient.
-Together with the Playa Lakes Joint Venture, we’re restoring several playas near our wind farms in Texas, US.
+They sustain a diverse range of native animals and vegetation and supply local communities with water.
+Through the Playa Lakes Joint Venture and its partners, we’ve supported restoration in west Texas of over 700 acres of this freshwater ecosystem, keeping it healthy, functional, and resilient.
+We operate several wind farms in Texas.

 A flock of birds flying over water and vegetation in the Playa Lakes wetland ecosystem in Texas